cancui0403/cancui0403.github.io/_news/announcement_2.md

 > where $Q_i \in \mathcal{O}(r)$ is a subject-specific rotation, $t_i$ is a translation, and $E_i$ represents random perturbations specific to the subject.
 We assume $\|E_i\|_F$ is small relative to the structural signal.

 **Statistical Implication:**
 This assumption implies that node $k$ plays a geometrically similar role across all subjects.
-Under this condition, Procrustes alignment—which minimizes the distance between configurations via isometries—becomes a consistent estimator for the shared structure.
+Under this condition, Procrustes alignment, which minimizes the distance between configurations via isometries, becomes a consistent estimator for the shared structure.

 ---